how the architectural composition of a hospital that is integrated into nature contributes to better accommodation, care and healing of patients

 In order to render flows simpler, more practical, and more immediately comprehensible for everyone, these have been channelled.

 The addition of 2 vertical circulation towers between new blocks and existing buildings increases the provision of lifting equipment.
-As well as removing the bottlenecks in the existing installations, this enables some of these to be specifically allocated, and the differentiation of the routing and access to and from the various departments.
+As well as removing the bottlenecks in the existing installations, this enables some of these to be specifically allocate.

 plan +1